HynekS/wp-next-graphql-tutorial/README.md

 (I've noticed that after inserting the `/* GraphQL */` hint, the query string was recognized by VS Code as a proper GraphQL query and changes its color.
 But it might depend on the actual editor settings.)

-This method of tagging strings that are actually GraphQL queries is being referred to as a [GraphQL Tag Pluck](https://www.graphql-code-generator.com/docs/getting-started/documents-field#graphql-tag-pluck) – hence the header.
+This method of tagging strings that are actually GraphQL queries is being referred to as a [GraphQL Tag Pluck](https://www.graphql-code-generator.com/docs/getting-started/documents-field#graphql-tag-pluck) – hence the header caption.

-## Update the .gitignore file
+## Update the `.gitignore` file

 When running the codegen, we will generate some files that we probably don't want to be included in our version control.
 We'll prevent that by adding these  lines to `.gitignore`: